To get straight to the video scroll to the bottom

-In Miss Ghana 2013, factors of a decent pageant that could reveal a true winner based on substance and typical pageant performance were eliminated, and the event followed no set criteria for the public to understand what they girls were being judged by.
-In this attempt to cover a rigged process, it was still obvious the event was fixed for the current winner, Giuseppina Baafi, when her 1st runners up Margaret Kuma-Mintah stole the show in the only one vocal moment.
-Here are some vital indications incase you can’t watch the video or watched it and couldn’t spot all.
+In Miss Ghana 2013, factors of a decent pageant that could reveal a true winner based on substance and typical pageant performance were eliminated, and the event followed no set criteria for the public to understand what the girls were being judged by.
+In this attempt to cover a rigged process, it was still obvious the event was fixed for the current winner, Giuseppina Baafi, when her 1st runners-up Margaret Kuma-Mintah stole the show in only one vocal moment.
+Here are some vital indications in case you can’t watch the video or watched it and couldn’t spot it all.

 1/ The organiser was a judge.
-So from the start I was on alert.
-It is okay when you might have a president of the organisation who might be far removed from the girls to participate in Judging, but not when they are still a primary organiser.
+So from the start, I was on alert.
+It is okay when you might have a president of the organization who might be far removed from the girls to participate in Judging, but not when they are still a primary organizer.

-2/ There was no speaking from the girls before the final cut.
-It is unusual for a national pageant to work in any such manner, especially when it uses the slogans ‘Beauty with a Purpose’ and ‘The Evolution of Beauty’.
-This is something some pageant organisers do, when they know their most preferred girls are not the best speakers, such as Giuseppina whose 1st or 2nd tongue is not english.
-The event was cut down to the final 10, then the final 5 before you heard any of the girls speak (with the exception of the 5 second intro in the swimwear).
+2/ There was not speaking from the girls before the final cut.
+It is unusual for a national pageant to work in any such manner, especially when it uses the slogans ‘Beauty with a Purpose’ and ‘The Evolution of Beauty.
+This is something some pageant organizers do, when they know their most preferred girls are not the best speakers, such as Giuseppina whose 1st or 2nd tongue is not English.
+The event was cut down to the final 10, then the final 5 before you heard any of the girls speak (with the exception of the 5-second intro in the swimwear).

-4/ The winner only managed to stay in the top 10 because she received the Miss Bikini awards, an award of which they did not even have a sash for unlike the others.
+4/ The winner only managed to stay in the top 10 because she received the Miss Bikini awards, an award for which they did not even have a sash for, unlike the others.
 Therefore the award was most likely orchestrated on the night specifically to keep her in the running.
 In addition, an extra girl, Destiny, with no pre-award to get into the top 10, managed to find her way into the top 5.
-You can watch all of this on the video below.
+You can watch all of this in the video below.

-5/ The only chance where the girls spoke and revealed character was what gave this judgement away.
-Unfortunately, Giuseppina’s reply to her question was indescribable and difficult to understand, in simply answering the easiest question posed on the night, which was ‘Why Do Women Wear Make Up?’.
-It was nothing compared the the words of her 1st runners up Margaret Kuma-Mintah who articulately answered the question ‘Should free quality education be for all every citizen or only for the poor segment and why?’.
+5/ The only chance where the girls spoke and revealed character was what gave this judgment away.
+Unfortunately, Giuseppina’s reply to her question was indescribable and difficult to understand, in simply answering the easiest question posed on the night, which was ‘Why Do Women Wear Makeup?’.
+It was nothing compared to the words of her 1st runners-up Margaret Kuma-Mintah who articulately answered the question ‘Should free quality education to be for all every citizen or only for the poor segment and why?’.
 To be fair, judging by answers alone, Giuseppina should not have been in the top three.

-Giuseppine is very attractive with a great smile, she has a lean frame and she is curvaceous, especially around the hips, something not too obvious in the garments worn on the night.
-This is the typical physique most pageant organisers seek, a modelesque figure for modelling, yet curvy enough to make men admire.
-It is simply to see why an organiser or judges will rig an event for her.
-Especially when the Miss Ghana organisers are pressured with the attempt of winning Miss World.
+Giuseppina is very attractive with a great smile, she has a lean frame and she is curvaceous, especially around the hips, something not too obvious in the garments worn on the night.
+This is the typical physique most pageant organizers seek, a modelesque figure for modeling, yet curvy enough to make men admire.
+It is simply to see why an organizer or judges will rig an event for her.
+Especially when the Miss Ghana organizers are pressured with the attempt of winning Miss World.

-I still hold respect for Inna Patty and her team, and grateful for them permitting FashionGHANA.com to cover event on the last minute.
-Also every girl is a winner, and they all deserve a crown, but since there can only be one, do the right thing and put it on the right head.
+I still hold respect for Inna Patty and her team, and am grateful for them permitting FashionGHANA.com to cover the event at the last minute.
+Also, every girl is a winner, and they all deserve a crown, but since there can only be one, do the right thing and put it on the right head.
 Not every case of a rigged pageant is the winner aware of the process, so Guiseppina can not necessarily be held at fault.
-However, we can all be responsible including Giuseppina, the organisers, the press, the diplomats in the building, the judges, and the Ghanaian audience and public as a whole.
+However, we can all be responsible including Giuseppina, the organizers, the press, the diplomats in the building, the judges, and the Ghanaian audience and public as a whole.